Dmitry Vasilevich Klimov

 Experimental Program

-Alongside theoretical and computational work, the Psi-Continuum framework includes a small-scale observational pilot program for consistency testing, based on long-term reproducible amateur astronomy observations.
+Alongside theoretical and computational work, the Psi-Continuum framework includes a small-scale observational pilot program focused on measurement consistency and long-term reproducibility.

-The program focuses on differential photometry of variable stars and is designed to probe the macroscopic stability and consistency of observational data.
+The program is based on differential photometry of variable stars and is designed to examine instrumental stability, cross-epoch consistency, and reduction-pipeline robustness.

 Companion demonstrations (ongoing)

-In addition to cosmological analyses, the Psi-Continuum framework includes small-scale computational and observational demonstrations designed to test response-based diagnostics on well-understood macroscopic systems.
+In addition to cosmological analyses, the Psi-Continuum framework includes small-scale computational and observational demonstrations designed to evaluate response-based diagnostic methods on well-understood macroscopic systems.

-A first example is a tidal response experiment based on tide-gauge sea-level data, illustrating how phase shifts and dissipative response can be isolated using the same diagnostic principles employed in the cosmological state-space formulation.
+The first example is a tidal response experiment based on tide-gauge sea-level data.
+It illustrates how phase shifts, dissipation, and residual dynamics can be isolated using the same diagnostic principles employed in the cosmological state-space formulation.

 Source code and reproducible pipeline: psi-continuum-experiments (GitHub)

-Reproducible: clone → run → figures (two PNG outputs).
+Reproducible: clone → run → diagnostic figures and metrics.

-This is the first demonstrator in a broader response-diagnostics program for macroscopic systems.
+This tidal experiment serves as the first demonstrator in a broader response-diagnostics program for macroscopic physical systems.

 Links